ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 #### Assignment

-Assignment only occurs in the `UPDATE` statement or in the `SET` statement.
-In both cases the left side is a simple target and the right side is a general expression.
+Assignment occurs in the `UPDATE` statement, in the `SET` and `LET` statements, and in various implied cases like the `+=` operator.
+In these cases, the left side is a simple target and the right side is a general expression.
 The expression is evaluated before the assignment.

+>NOTE: In cases where the left-hand side is an array or property, the assignment is actually
+>rewritten to call a suitable setter function, so it isn't actually an assignment at all.

 Example: